 The conspiracy theorist and New Age philosophers state that members of an ancient reptilian bloodline secretly rule the world.
 The theory was popularized by former BBC sports writer and later self-proclaimed “son of God” David Icke in his 1999 book, The Biggest Secret: The Book That Will Change the World.
-In his book he claimed that the so called human society is actually controlled by the reptilian humanoids.
+In his book, he claimed that the so-called human society is actually controlled by the reptilian humanoids.

 Today it may sound outlandish or bizarre, but almost 12 million people all over the globe actually believe that reptiles secretly rule the world.
-There are various explanations of where they came from, but majority believes they interbreed with the humans by altering our DNA, which helped them to create a perfect disguise among us.
+There are various explanations of where they came from, but the majority believes they interbreed with the humans by altering our DNA, which helped them to create a perfect disguise among us.